Karnataka bandh tomorrow: What is open, what is closed

 You may not get Ola, Uber, auto services

-In a move that could hit commuters, autorickshaw and cab drivers have come out in support of a strike call by the outfit.
+In a move that could hit commuters, autorickshaw and cab drivers have come out in support of a strike called by the outfit.
 Taxi owners also have extended their support.
 Ola and Uber too are unlikely to render services on Thursday.

 Emergency services available